Davidlequnchen/ROS2-workshop/README.md

 # ROS2 workshop
  This is the repository prepared for NTU MAE robotics club ROS workshop

+## ROS2 Installation

+It is highly recommended to install ROS/ROS2 on Ubuntu 20.04 Instead of Windows.

-## ROS2 Foxy Installation Instructions
+## ROS2 Foxy Installation Instructions (For Windows)
 - For the official installation instructions please go to: https://docs.ros.org/en/foxy/Installation/Windows-Install-Binary.html
 - The instructions here are simplified version.